Transurethral resection (TUR) of the bladder

 Your doctor may leave a small tube called a catheter in the urethra to

-help stop bleeding and to prevent blockage of the urethra.
+help prevent blockage of the urethra.
 When the bleeding

 4 days.
 You may still have the catheter when you go